exercism/website-copy/tracks/java/exercises/saddle-points/mentoring.md

 Rather than checking the whole row and column for every coordinate to check if each point is a Saddle Point, we can pre-process the matrix and find all of the column minimums and row maxes.
-This reduces the number of extra times that each row and column has to be traversed (requiring exactly 3 traversals):
+This reduces the number of extra times that each row and column have to be traversed (requiring exactly 3 traversals):

 ```java
 import java.util.Collections;